pvermeulen-pivotal/datatx-geode-jmx-monitor/monitor/CONFIGURATION_README.md

 reconnect-retry-attempts=5
 log-file-size=2000000
 log-file-backups=5
+health-check-enabled=true
+health-check-interval=10

 ### alert.properties ###

 The following alert properties ***do need*** to be changed for each installation:

 alert-url={The URL used to send cluster/application events}
-alert-cluster-fqdn={The fqdn name assigned to cluster and configured in the alert-url server}
+alert-cluster-id={The fqdn name assigned to cluster and configured in the alert-url server}

 The following static alert properties that ***do not need*** to be changed for each installation:

 alert-url-parms=content-type,application/json;cache-control,no-cache;verify,false;

+### health.properties ###

+The following alert properties ***do need*** to be changed for each installation:

+health-check-cmdb-url={The URL or file used to get cluster configuration}
+health-check-cmdb-id={The fqdn name assigned to cluster and configured in the cmdb-url server}

+The following static alert properties that ***do not need*** to be changed for each installation:

+health-check-cmdb-url-parms=content-type,application/json;

 ### log4j.properties ###